mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Parameters
 ----------

-The following parameters are available for the method:
+The following parameters are available for the ANOVA method:

+-  **\-\-include-conditions:** Includes the given set of conditions from the ZINB test.
+Conditions not in this list are ignored.
+Note: this is useful for specifying the order in which the columns are listed in the output file.

--  **Ignore Conditions, Include Conditions:** Can use this to drop conditions not of interest or specify a particular subset of conditions to use for ANOVA analysis.
+-  **\-\-ignore-conditions:** Can use this to drop conditions not of interest.

+-  **\-\-ref:** Specify which condition to use as a reference for computing LFCs.
+   By default, LFCs for each gene in each condition are calculated with respect to the *grand mean* count across all conditions (so conditions with higher counts will be balanced with conditions with lower counts).
+However, if there is a defined reference condition in the data, it may be specified using **\-\-ref** (in which case LFCs for that condition will be around 0, and will be positive or negative for the other conditions, depending on whether counts are higher or lower than the reference condintion.
+If there is more than one condition to use as reference (i.e. pooled), they may be given as a comma-separated list.

--  **Normalization Method:** Determines which normalization method to use when comparing datasets.
+-  **-n** Normalization Method.
+Determines which normalization method to use when comparing datasets.
 Proper normalization is important as it ensures that other sources of variability are not mistakenly treated as real differences.
 See the :ref:`Normalization <normalization>` section for a description of normalization method available in TRANSIT.

 -  **-PC** Pseudocounts to use in calculating LFCs (see below).
 Default: -PC 5

 Output and Diagnostics
 ----------------------